reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 Lastly, even if one can account for these issues, there doesn't seem to be any single principle that unites all of the conditions of the idealized circumstances.
 Why is it that our normative judgments are judgments concerned with full experience, full information, sound states of mind, full reflection, etc?
 These all seem like ad hoc conditions to input in the theory to account for some of the criticisms mentioned earlier.

+Also counterfactual theories only make sense if they are non-reductive: i.e. "X judges himself to have reason to X" iff "X believes he would judge himself to have reason to X in circumstances C" or "X believes he would X in circumstances C where circumstances C are circumstances he judges himself to have reason to care about".
+But this re-uses the judgment itself without explaining.
+This may be a standard for truth, but it cannot be an analysis.
+Non-reductive analysis can always be questioned.
+Thus, they suffer from the OQA.

 ### General Problems

 Some of the problems mentioned thus far: